o-sam-o/TicTacSphero/README.md

 ## Limitation
 There seems to be a limit of 7 bluetooth connections to a single Andriod device, as a result we where unable to get a full 3x3 grip operating.

+## License
+BSD except for the context of RobotUILibrary, refer to Sphero doco for it's license.

 ### WARNING: THIS IS HACKY CODE.
 COMPLETED IN 16 HOURS.
 DO NOT EXPECT BEAUTIFUL CODE.